figure-io/polymer-timeseries/README.md

 <a name="evt-colors"></a>
 #### 'colors'

-The element emits a `colors` event when the `colors` attribute changes.
+The element emits a `colors` event when the `colors` property changes.

 ``` javascript
 el.addEventListener( 'colors', function onEvent( evt ) {